SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BDG.rst

 The Board Description Generator (BDG) is a tool which allows to generate description files for boards.
 For doing so, a picture of the board is needed which will serve as reference image for the BSP.

-The picture should meet the following criteria: well lightning conditions, board is fully visible and not too small.
+The picture should meet the following criteria: well lightning conditions, at least hd resolution, board is fully visible and not too small.
 Generally, the window is resizable and the content will be scaled accordingly.
 The radius of the LEDs will be adjusted as well.